Man0fCulture/-Workshop-WSL-configuration-/README.md

 ### Step 2: Generate your SSH key and link it to your Github

-now that you have your linux distribution on window, if you want to use github i will have to link it, little hint, SSH key
+Now that you have your linux distribution on window, if you want to use github i will have to link it, little hint, SSH key

 ### Step 3: Install VsCode